 Two Phase 2, blinded, placebo-controlled, dose response clinical trials for the treatment of late stage pressure ulcers and venous stasis ulcers were completed in 2009.
 A Phase 2, blinded, placebo-controlled trial for the treatment of Epidermolysis Bullosa (EB) was completed in mid-2011.
 In all three trials, the mid-dose group showed the most activity at accelerating healing; no serious adverse events were noted at any of the doses or in any of the patient populations.

-In February 2017, our licensee for RGN-137, GtreeBNT, through its subsidiary, Lenus Therapeutics, LLC, received permission from the U.S. FDA to sponsor a Phase 3 clinical trial using RGN-137 to treat patients with EB, a genetic disease that causes severe blistering of the skin and internal organs.
-In December 2018, GtreeBNT initiated a small Phase 2 open trial in patients with EB to evaluate RGN-137 in such patients prior to sponsoring a larger Phase 3 trial.
+In February 2017, our licensee for RGN-137, HLB Therapeutics, formerly GtreeBNT, (HLBT)received permission from the U.S. FDA to sponsor a Phase 3 clinical trial using RGN-137 to treat patients with EB, a genetic disease that causes severe blistering of the skin and internal organs.
+In December 2018, HLBT initiated a small Phase 2 open trial in patients with EB to evaluate RGN-137 in such patients prior to sponsoring a larger Phase 3 trial.
 Three patients have been enrolled in the open clinical trial to date.
 It was reported in August 2019, that the first patient had positively responded to RGN-137.
-It is hoped that 12 additional patients can be enrolled through 2020 now that all the clinical sites have received IRB approval.
+No further clinical activity has been reported.